FedeDP/libmodule/README.md

 ## Is it portable?

-Short answer: no, it is not.

-Long answer: it kinda is.
+Yes, it is.
 Non-portable code is actually [compile-time-plugins](https://github.com/FedeDP/libmodule/tree/master/Lib/poll_plugins) based.
 On linux, libmodule's internal loop will use epoll, while on BSD and MacOS kqueue will be used.
 The downside is that any poll plugin must have epoll-like interface.
 This is a choice: I find epoll-like APIs to be much more powerful and enjoyable to use.

-As I can only test on linux with epoll though, you are advised that other plugins may break or have weird bugs.
-Kqueue plugin is currently tested through virtualbox, but again, be aware that I have no time to test anything on it.
-*If anyone is interested in step up and test libmodule on these platforms, I'd be very thankful*.

 Finally, it heavily relies upon gcc attributes that may or may not be available for your compiler.
 Builds on supported platforms are tested through [travis](https://github.com/FedeDP/libmodule#travis-ci).

+As I can only test on linux with epoll though, you are advised that other plugins may break or have weird bugs.
+*If anyone is interested in step up and test libmodule on non-linux platforms, I'd be very thankful*.

 ## Is there any documentation?

-Yes, it is availabe at http://libmodule.readthedocs.io/en/latest/.
+Yes, it is availabe at [readthedocs](http://libmodule.readthedocs.io/en/latest/).
 You have some nice examples too, check [Samples](https://github.com/FedeDP/libmodule/tree/master/Samples) folder.

 ## Travis CI